webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

 ## Further configuration

 In order to change the output, severity of the hints, etc. you will have to use your own `.hintrc` file.
-Please check the section [configurating webhint] for more details.
+Please check the section [configuring webhint] for more details.

 <!-- Link labels -->